Melanoma: In situ or invasive

 A melanoma in situ has not invaded beyond the basement membrane, whereas an invasive melanoma has spread beyond it.

 Some histopathological types of melanoma are inherently invasive, including nodular melanoma and lentigo maligna melanoma, where the in situ counterpart to lentigo maligna melanoma is lentigo maligna.
 Lentigo maligna is sometimes classified as a very early melanoma, and sometimes a precursor to melanoma.

 Superficial spreading melanomas and acral lentiginous melanomas can be either in situ or invasive, but acral lentiginous melanomas are almost always invasive.

 Staging

 Further context on cancer staging is available at TNM.

-Metastatic melanomas can be detected by X-rays, CT scans, MRIs, PET and PET/CTs, ultrasound, LDH testing and photoacoustic detection.
-However, there is lack of evidence in the accuracy of staging of people with melanoma with various imaging methods.
+Melanomas are staged based on the depth of invasion in various layers of the skin, the presence of ulceration, spread to local lymph nodes or spread to distant lymph nodes and organs (metastasis).

+Metastatic melanomas can be detected by CT scans, MRIs, and PET/CTs, or ultrasound.
+PET/CT to assess for metastasis is generally recommended for people with stage IIB or greater melanoma.
+If a person has an ulcerated lesion, or if the depth of tumor invasion is greater than 0.8 mm, then a sentinel lymph node biopsy is recommended.
+LDH levels may sometimes be elevated in metastatic melanoma, but this is not required for the diagnosis nor staging.

 Melanoma stages according to AJCC, 8th edition: